autonomoussoftware/documentation/owners_manual/owners_manual.md

         information presented in the Owner's Manual is intended to form the basis for any investment decision, and no specific recommendations are intended.
-The use, sale, or other disposition of MTN is restricted as stated in the Owner's Manual.
-By acquiring MTN, Purchaser represents that it will comply with all requirements of the Owner's Manual and any laws promulgated by any jurisdiction including U.S. federal, state, or local laws.
-The creators of MTN expressly disclaim any and all responsibility for any direct or consequential loss or damage of any kind whatsoever arising directly or indirectly
+The use, sale, or other disposition of MET is restricted as stated in the Owner's Manual.
+By acquiring MET, Purchaser represents that it will comply with all requirements of the Owner's Manual and any laws promulgated by any jurisdiction including U.S. federal, state, or local laws.
+The creators of MET expressly disclaim any and all responsibility for any direct or consequential loss or damage of any kind whatsoever arising directly or indirectly
         from: (i) reliance on any information contained in the Owner's